 Totalization Agreements are tax treaties that are specifically designed to prevent the possibility of paying social security contributions to two countries at the same time.

 Most Totalization Agreements stipulate that if a person is going to live in a foreign country for up to five years, they will continue paying social security contributions in their home country.
 If on the other hand they intend to live abroad for longer, or if they don’t know how long they are going to live abroad for, they will instead pay social security contributions in their host country.

 The great thing about Totalization Agreements is that they allow for contributions made in either country to be applied to either system.
 So for example if an American lived in the UK for 7 years and so paid UK social security contributions during this time, those contributions would count towards their ability to receive US social security benefits when they retired.

-However, while the US has tax treaties with around 100 other countries, it only has Totalization Agreements with 30:
+However, while the US has income tax treaties with around 100 other countries, it only has Totalization Agreements with 30, being:

 Australia, Austria, Belgium, Brazil, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, South Korea, Spain, Sweden, Switzerland, the United Kingdom, Uruguay.

 Expats who live in one of these countries should always consult an expat tax specialist to find out how they can benefit from the relevant Totalization Agreement.

 Expats who live in other countries on the other hand should also consult an expat tax specialist to see what their best options are.

 Expats who are behind with their US tax filing could face significant hassle and penalties if the IRS contacts them before they become compliant.